flamingchickens1540/pesto/README.md

-# Robot Template
+# Robot 2023

-After creating a copy of this repository,
+FRC Team 1540's code for the 2023 season: Charged Up